paulooctavio/lung-nodule-classification-in-CT-images/README.md

 # Content
 This repository contains the code for training and evaluating both the classifier and the PGGAN.
 The code is implemented in Python the popular deep learning library [PyTorch](https://pytorch.org/).

-# Note
-This repository is only for academic purposes and should not be used for any medical decision-making.